offlineric/Fleche/README.md

 ## Notes
 * This theme is not complete yet, and still has bugs.
 If you find any, please use the issues tracker!
+* To resize the tab bar you have to remove the last line of the style (splitter display none)